CodingInLondon/bitcoinmining-creative-uses/README.md

 # Creative uses of Bitcoin mining

-During the first half of the 21st century, Bitcoin mining was just starting to merge with human activity...
+During the first half of the 21st century, Bitcoin mining was just starting to merge with human activity and energy transformation.

-The file `List.md` is a collection of concrete examples recording how it looked like at the time, starting with the integration with the electricity grid but also all sorts of other industries.
+The file `List.md` is a collection of concrete examples recording how it looked like at the time (2022-2023), starting from the integration with the electricity grid but also all sorts of other industries.

 This list is an ongoing research work in preparation of a book.
 Contributions welcome!